learn-co-curriculum/phrg-rspec-intro/README.md

 end
 ```

 This is the best test file yet.
 Because we are not using `before` nor `let`, we don't need to search around our test examples to figure out what values are in use.
 We have reduced the cognitive burn of understanding our test code, and thus made them easier to understand and edit/improve as our `TShirt` class evolves.
-We also quickly understand what are tests do NOT need. `before` and `let` can easily lead to the testing [Obscure Test](http://xunitpatterns.com/Obscure%20Test.html), [Fragile Test](http://xunitpatterns.com/Fragile%20Test.html#Fragile%20Fixture), and Slow Tests](http://xunitpatterns.com/Slow%20Tests.html) testing smells.
-Avoiding `before` and `let` can help us avoid these smells.
+We also quickly understand what our tests do NOT require.

+`before` and `let` can easily lead to the testing [Obscure Test](http://xunitpatterns.com/Obscure%20Test.html), [Fragile Test](http://xunitpatterns.com/Fragile%20Test.html#Fragile%20Fixture), and [Slow Test](http://xunitpatterns.com/Slow%20Tests.html) coding smells.
+Avoiding `before` and `let` can help us avoid these problems.

 Nitro tests suffer greatly from issues of over using `before` and `let` helper methods.
 As do some learn.co labs.
-Understanding these method drawbacks puts you a fantastic position to help Nitro clean up its tests.
+Understanding these method drawbacks puts you in a fantastic position to help Nitro clean up its tests.
 To learn more about why `before` and `let` should be avoided, [read this](https://robots.thoughtbot.com/lets-not).

 ## Example structure